ricardodeazambuja/ricardodeazambuja.github.io/_posts/2017-01-29-easy-peasy_deep_learning.md

   <figcaption>Testing the Neural Network against images from the test set.</figcaption>
 </figure>

+**UPDATE (11/02/2017): I was not normalizing the images before sending them to the network!** I was reading again this post to start the "Part 2" when I realized the outputs were always saturating (1 or 0) and then I noticed the problem with the lack of normalization:sweat_smile:.

 And using images never seen before (directory test1):
 <figure>
   <img src="{{ site.url }}/public/images/dog_vs_cat_novel.png?style=centerme" alt="dogs-vs-cats">